 - Enter the amount of space in MB and then click Shrink to execute.

-Shrink Volume can only make Unallocated space on the right side.
-In some cases, for example: there are unmovable files in this partition or it has file system error, you cannot shrink partition with Disk Management.
+In some cases, for example: there are unmovable files in this partition or it has file system error, Disk Management cannot shrink partition.

 - Open Disk Management.